 Rolf: It's your decision.
 If you want to use dark blue instead of black, you can.
 But would Tchaikovsky say "Mozart and Bach had those black and white music sheets, I want to add a bit of pink, blue and green? " No, they all use the same black and white music sheet conventions.
 Even today when we have color printers, we use color only for highlighting.
 The musician might underline in red color or highlight with a yellow marker, but the picture is the same.
 Even the engineer drawing a gearbox... this would be black and white.
-The electric plan would be black and white, it’s good contrast.
+The electric plan would be black and white, it’s a good contrast.
 The books you read are black and white, not colorful.
 Colors are used only in children's books.
 Coming back to your question: yes, there is big opposition, especially from corporate design.
 If your corporate identity is blue, you can use blue bars and columns.
-But if your corporate identity is red, I would not suggest to use red as a color for actual.
-In this case we have no "variance color" any more.
+But if your corporate identity is red, I would not suggest using red as a color for actual.
+In this case, we have no "variance color" anymore.
 So I would suggest sticking to those basic notation concepts.
 But there's always a compromise.

-I think the few cases when I had the chance to talk to the CEO or CFO of a large organization, they accepted this concept.
+I think the few cases when I had the chance to talk to the CEO or CFO of a large organization, accepted this concept.
 They think it's not necessary that corporate design influences our bar charts.
 If you talk to the second or third level people, they don't have the decision power to really change the business.
 There are quite a few large organizations that use these concepts 100%.

 Andrej: I also find that it's always a big issue at the beginning.
 But after you actually present their data in IBCS forms and shapes they start to deal with the content and somehow this issue fades away.